SimonSapin/py2cairo/doc/reference/surfaces.rst

       rendering on them, print surfaces to disable hinting of metrics and so forth.
 The result can then be used with :class:`ScaledFont`.

+   .. method:: get_mime_data(mime_type)

+      :param mime_type: the MIME type of the image data
+      :type mime_type: string
+      :returns: a read-only Python buffer object or :obj:`None`

+      Return mime data previously attached to surface with :meth:`.set_mime_data` using the specified mime type.
+      If no data has been attached with the given mime type, :obj:`None` is returned.

+      **Warning:** the returned buffer is only safe to use as long as the *Surface* object is alive and
+      the data has not been removed or overridden through :meth:`set_mime_data`.

+      .. versionadded:: 1.10.1

    .. method:: mark_dirty()

       Tells cairo that drawing has been done to *Surface* using means other